-- · clinical trial and regulatory-related costs; - expenses incurred under agreements with contract research organizations, or CROs, investigative sites and consultants that conduct our clinical trials; - · manufacturing and stability testing costs and related supplies and materials; and - · employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.
+- clinical trial and regulatory-related costs; - expenses incurred under agreements with contract research organizations, or CROs, investigative sites and consultants that conduct our clinical trials; - manufacturing and stability testing costs and related supplies and materials; and - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.

 All of our research and development expenses to date have been incurred in connection with EVK-001.
-We expect our research and development expenses to increase for the foreseeable future as we advance EVK-001 through clinical development, including the conduct of our ongoing Phase 3 clinical trial.
+Despite completion of our Phase 3 clinical trial enrollment in women, and pending results of our Phase 3 clinical trial, we expect our research and development expenses to remain consistent for the remainder of 2016, as the costs related to our NDA preparation activities and our pre-commercial activities, including marketing and manufacturing of EVK-001, are expected to increase, but such increase in costs will be offset by the decrease in clinical trial costs.
+In addition, should the FDA accept our NDA filing, we would owe Mallinckrodt a \$1.5 million milestone payment.
+Such payment would be recorded as a research and development expense when incurred.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
 We are unable to estimate with any certainty the costs we will incur in the continued development of EVK-001.
-However, we currently estimate that the costs to complete our Phase 3 clinical trial in women and our companion clinical trial in men will be approximately \$16.5 million, of which, through June 30, 2015, \$11.3 million have been incurred related to those clinical activities.
+However, we currently estimate that the costs of our Phase 3 clinical trial in women and our companion clinical trial in men will be approximately \$16.5 million, of which, through March 31, 2016, \$15.1 million have been incurred related to those clinical activities.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.
 We may never succeed in achieving marketing approval for our product candidate.